 The right to the use and flow and to the control of water in watercourses, lakes, springs and artesian wells is vested in the Crown, and the Commissioner of Water Resources is authorised to take measures to conserve water and provide for its more equal distribution and beneficial use.
 Under the Water Resources Administration Act 1978-1981, he is required to (a) prepare a complete description of the natural water resources of the State, both surface and underground, (b) make and keep a record of all the natural water resources of the State, both surface and underground, (c) evaluate the present and future water requirements in the State, (d) plan the development of the water of the State, (e) take such steps as he thinks fit to protect the water resources of the State from anything detrimental to their quality or that results in or is likely to result in a diminution in their quantity, (f) investigate and survey any natural water resource, surface or underground, (g) co-ordinate the investigation, evaluation and development of plans for control of flood waters and mitigation of flood damage, (h) construct works for the conservation, replenishment, utilisation or distribution of the waters of the State, (i) manage water conservation, water supply and irrigation undertakings established under any Act of the State.
-As required under the Water Act 1926-1981, and the Irrigation Act 1922-1979, rights to underground and surface water are allocated and their use is controlled by a system of licensing of all artesian bores and sub-artesian bores in areas proclaimed by the Governor in Council and all conservation and use (other than for stock and domestic supplies) of flow in watercourses.
-The Commission is required to control use to share supplies as equitably as possible in periods of shortage of supply.
+As required under the Water Act 1926-1983, and the Irrigation Act 1922-1983, rights to underground and surface water are allocated and their use is controlled by a system of licensing of all artesian bores and sub-artesian bores in areas proclaimed by the Governor in Council and all conservation and use (other than for stock and domestic supplies) of flow in watercourses.